 Zhanbo Zheng, viola

-Known for his "beautiful tone and control, tremendous energy and thoughtful musicality" (Violinist), violist Zhanbo Zheng was the first Chinese to win the Primrose International Viola Competition.
-He has also taken top prizes in other major competitions including the Irving M. Klein International String Competition and the Washington International Competition for Strings.
+Known for his “beautiful control, tremendous energy and thoughtful musicality” (Violinist) and “tone projected miraculously” (Strings), violist Zhanbo Zheng was the first Chinese musician to win the Primrose International Viola Competition.
+He has also taken top prizes in other major competitions, including the Irving M. Klein International String Competition and the Washington International Competition for Strings.
 He was also a recipient of the Emerging Artist Award from the Saint Botolph Club Foundation.

-An avid chamber musician, Zheng has collaborated with distinguished artists, such as Jonathan Biss, Anthony McGill, Pamela Frank, Gary Hoffman, and others.
-He has been invited to perform at the Philadelphia Chamber Music Society as a guest artist, and his music festival appearances include Marlboro Music Festival, Music@Menlo, Ravinia Steans Music Institute, Verbier Festival Academy, Caramoor Evnin Rising Stars, and Cleveland ChamberFest.
-Zheng has performed in leading venues such as Carnegie Hall, Kennedy Center for the Performing Arts, Kimmel Center for the Performing Arts, and Kaufman Music Center.
+An avid chamber musician, Zheng has collaborated with distinguished artists such as Midori, Jonathan Biss, Anthony McGill, and Gary Hoffman.
+He has been invited to perform at the Philadelphia Chamber Music Society as a guest artist, and his music festival appearances include Marlboro Music Festival, Music@Menlo, Ravinia Steans Music Institute, Verbier Music Festival Academy, Krzyżowa-Music Festival, Caramoor Evnin Rising Stars, and Cleveland ChamberFest.
+With his extensive touring experience, including national tours with Musicians from Marlboro, the Ravinia Steans Music Institute Spring Tour, and A Far Cry Chamber Orchestra, Zheng has performed in leading venues such as Carnegie Hall, the Kennedy Center for the Performing Arts, the Kimmel Center for the Performing Arts, and the Kaufman Music Center.

-Zheng earned his Bachelor and Master of Music degrees from the New England Conservatory where he studied with Kim Kashkashian, Miriam Fried, and Dominique Eade.
-He was a recipient of NEC’s prestigious Presidential Scholarship and graduated with top Academic Honors.
-He also holds an Artist Diploma from the Juilliard School, where he was mentored by Paul Neubauer.
+Graduating with top Academic Honors, Zheng earned his Bachelor and Master of Music degrees from the New England Conservatory as a recipient of the Presidential Scholarship.
+He also holds the prestigious Artist Diploma from the Juilliard School.
+Zheng’s main teachers include Kim Kashkashian, Paul Neubauer, and Shaowu Wang.
 In 2024, Zheng joined the Indianapolis Symphony Orchestra as Associate Principal Viola.